AmplitudeAudio/doc-sdk/docs/project/effect.md

 `string` `required`

 The name of the effect to apply to the sound object.
 That name should have been registered in the engine through the Effect API.
-By default, the engine comes shipper with built-in effects:
+By default, the engine comes shipped with built-in effects:

 - BassBoost
 - Delay